Estate Administration & Probate

 Real estate is often the most significant asset in a Pennsylvania estate.
 Administration may require fiduciary deeds, coordination with title companies, resolution of ownership issues, or sale of property before distribution.
 In some cases the estate must resolve co-ownership issues or occupancy disputes before distributions can be completed.
 Real estate in the estate also triggers specific inheritance tax valuation requirements — the property must be reported at fair market value as of the date of death.

 Many inherited property disputes begin with unclear title, informal family transfers, or estates that were never properly administered.
+When the property carries a mortgage, the obligation does not end at death, and the executor must address payments during administration.
+See what happens to a mortgage after the owner dies.
 These situations often require both probate coordination and real estate title work.
 For the broader real estate framework, see our Real Estate Law hub and our inherited property and family real estate page.
-For issues involving executor authority to sell estate real estate, occupants who refuse to vacate, or partition actions among co-owners, see our dedicated articles on each topic.

 Estates Involving Business Interests